Towards Designing Cost-Optimal Policies to Utilize IaaS Clouds under Online Learning: Problem Description and Model

-Let $s_{j}=s_{j}^{1}$.
-The slackness of a job is used to measures the time flexibility that $j$ has to allocate resources to $j$ by the deadline and the process of allocating on-demand and spot instances to $j$ is in fact divided into two phases with the deadline constraint: \begin{definition} When spot instances are terminated by the cloud at the end of some slot $t^{\prime}$ and are not utilized for an entire hour at the $i$-th allocation update of $j$, we say that: \begin{itemize} \item $j$ has the flexibility to utilize spot instances at the next allocation update, if $s_{j}^{i+1} \geq 1$;
+The slackness can be used to measure the time flexibility that $j$ has to utilize spot instances. \begin{definition} During the $i$-th execution where $i\geq 1$, if spot instances get lost at the beginning of some slot $t^{\prime}$ and are not utilized for the entire hour, we say that, at the next allocation, \begin{enumerate} \item $j$ has flexibility to utilize spot instances, if $s_{j}^{i+1} \geq 1$; \item $j$ does not have such flexibility, otherwise. \end{enumerate} Here, we know the values of $s_{j}^{i+1}$ and $z_{j}^{i+1}$ since we then know the value of $z_{j}^{i}$ and the workload processed in the $i$-th execution. \end{definition}